Trail Cooking

 Notes:

-Monkfruit sweeteners can have a “cooling effect” to some people, where it gives the same feeling as when you eat mint products.
+Monkfruit sweeteners can have a “cooling effect” on some people, giving the same feeling as when you eat mint products.

-And last but not least, if you are not used to monkfruit type sweeteners, they can cause gas/tummy issues in some people as they get used to it – it stops over time.
+Last but not least, if you are not used to monk fruit-type sweeteners, they can cause gas/tummy issues in some people as they get used to them—it stops over time.
 So just know that.
-And don’t overdo the treats – they should be a treat, to give you a boost of energy.
+And don’t overdo the treats—they should be a treat to give you a boost of energy.

 ~Sarah